Admissions Guide for Military Spouses

 Step 1 - Apply for Admission into the Program

-Complete an Online Application or call (800) 424-9595 and press 1 on the menu to complete an application over the phone.
-Please be sure to check and fill in the military veteran information under the "Military Information" portion of the application.
+Complete an Online Application or call (800) 424-9595 to complete an application over the phone.
+Please be sure to check and fill in the military spouse information under the "Military Information" portion of the application.

 Step 2 - Send in Civilian Transcripts

 Fax / scan unofficial college transcripts.
 (Post-Master’s candidates must send in official transcripts for admissions purposes.)

 Official college transcripts (sealed, unopened copy).
 All official transcripts must be received within 60 days of an admissions decision.
 If not, students will be unable to continue to register for classes.

 An unofficial copy of the college transcript can either be faxed from the institution, printed from the school’s official site, or an opened copy that you may have in your possession.

 Before sending unofficial college transcripts, please make sure they include the following:

 School’s name or logo printed on the document